Richard Réti

-Richard Selig Réti (28 May 1889 – 6 June 1929) was an Austro-Hungarian, later Czechoslovakian, chess player, chess author, and composer of endgame studies.
+Richard Réti (28 May 1889 – 6 June 1929) was an Austro-Hungarian and later Czechoslovak chess player, chess author and composer of endgame studies.

 He was one of the principal proponents of hypermodernism in chess.
 With the exception of Nimzowitsch's book My System, he is considered to be the movement's foremost literary contributor.

 Early life

 Réti was born to a Jewish family in Bazin, Austria-Hungary (now Pezinok, Slovakia), where his father worked as a physician in the service of the Austrian military.

 His older brother Rudolph Reti (who did not use the acute accent) was a noted pianist, musical theorist, and composer.
 He is the great-grandfather of the German painter Elias Maria Reti.
 Réti came to Vienna to study mathematics at Vienna University.

 Chess career

 One of the top players in the world during the 1910s and 1920s, he began his career as a combinative classical player, favoring openings such as the King's Gambit (1.e4 e5 2.f4).
 After the end of the First World War, however, his playing style changed, and he became one of the principal proponents of hypermodernism, along with Aron Nimzowitsch and others.
-With the exception of Nimzowitsch's book My System, he is considered to be the movement's foremost literary contributor.
 He had his greatest early successes in the period 1918 through 1921, in tournaments in Kaschau (Košice; 1918), Rotterdam (1919), Amsterdam (1920), Vienna (1920), and Gothenburg (1921).

 In 1925 Réti set a world record for blindfold chess with 29 games played simultaneously.
 He won 21, drew 6, and lost 2.

 Réti was also a notable composer of endgame studies.